AntoineSoetewey/AntoineSoetewey/README.md

 When I find the time, I [code](https://antoinesoetewey.com/software/) in R and share it on my [blog](https://statsandr.com/) to make it accessible to more people.

-Learn more about me or contact me [here](https://antoinesoetewey.com/).
+You can learn more about me or contact me [here](https://antoinesoetewey.com/).

 <!--
 **AntoineSoetewey/AntoineSoetewey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.